nextstepman/katakoda-scenarios/cloud-native-servicemesh/step4.md

 `kubectl create -f manifests`{{execute}}

 Now the sock shop should be installed, but with istio sidecars in it.
-You can verify by having a look at the pods.
-Each should have two containers
+You can verify by having a look at the pods. catalogue and front-end should have two containers

 `kubectl get pods`{{execute}}